yousufabdel860/analytics-engineer-lead-enrichment/README.md

 ### What I Prioritized

-- **Core dimensional structure with immediate extensibility:** I implemented a proper star schema design with dimension and fact tables, but deliberately organized the code in a way that allows for easy addition of new sources and attributes.
+- **Core dimensional structure with immediate extensibility:** I implemented a proper star schema design with dimension and fact tables but deliberately organized the code in a way that allows for easy addition of new sources and attributes.
 This approach allows for both immediate business value and a scalable foundation.
-The dimension tables are structured with surrogate keys and clear entity defintions that make relationship maintenance straightforward as the model evolves.
+The dimension tables are structured with surrogate keys and clear entity definitions that make relationship maintenance straightforward as the model evolves.
-- **Modular transformation lgoic with clear responsibility boundaries:** I seperated standardization (staging models) from business logic (dimensional models) to create clean layers of abstration.
+- **Modular transformation logic with clear responsibility boundaries:** I separated standardization (staging models) from business logic (dimensional models) to create clean layers of abstraction.
 Each layer has a distinct responsibility: staging handles standardization and cleaning, while dimensional models focus on business rules and relationships.
-This seperation makes the solution more maintainable and ensure changes to source formats won't break downstream analytics.
+This separation makes the solution more maintainable and ensures changes to source formats won't break downstream analytics.
 - **Critical business logic for lead matching with clear lineage:** I focused on implementing robust duplicate and net-new lead identification using phone and email matching, as these deliver the highest immediate business value.
 The matching logic is designed to be both accurate and explainable to business users.
-I deliberately structured the matching in a way that allows for clear auditing of results and iterative refinement over time.
+I deliberately structured the matching to allow for clear auditing of results and iterative refinement over time.
-- **Reusuable patterns rather than one-off solutions:** I created consistent transformation patterns that can be applied across all sources, rather than source-specefic logic.
+- **Reusable patterns rather than one-off solutions:** I created consistent transformation patterns that can be applied across all sources, rather than source-specific  logic.
 This makes adding new sources more straightforward and reduces technical debt.
 The standardization of phone numbers, emails, and other attributes follows a consistent approach that can be extended to any new source with minimal adaptation.
 - **Selective testing focused on business-critical logic:** I implemented targeted tests for the most important business rules (duplicate detection logic, net-new classification) rather than attempting comprehensive testing.
 This ensures the core functionality is reliable while staying within time constraints.
 These tests verify that the business logic works as expected, providing confidence in the results without excessive test coverage.